Parliament was scheduled to meet but a great number of nobles stayed away as a protest against the power given to Piers Gaveston by King Edward II

 Parliament met and Edward wanted to discuss funding for war with Scotland, however, the barons wanted to discuss Gaveston.

 Scottish forces led by Robert the Bruce raided Northumberland.

 Under immense pressure Edward was forced to accept the Ordinances – a list of terms that limited the power of the monarch and ordered that Gaveston be exiled.

 By the end of 1311 Edward was facing opposition from many of the English barons.

 Scottish forces led by Robert the Bruce advanced into England as far south as Durham.

-Edward revoked the Ordinances and recalled Gaveston to England.
+Edward went against the barons wishes, revoked the Ordinances and recalled Gaveston to England.

 1312 (Late January)

 Edward’s actions had served to further alienate the barons.
-The barons met secretly in London and drew up a plan to capture both Edward, Isabella and Gaveston.
+The barons met secretly in London and drew up a plan to capture Edward II, Isabella and Gaveston.

 Edward, Isabella and Gaveston fled north but were followed by the Earls of Lancaster and Pembroke.
 In an attempt to outwit their pursuers Edward and Isabella went to York leaving Gaveston at Scarborough.